-The first thing a nutrition coach will do is sit with a client and meticulously go through their diet.
-This is an in-depth look into what it is a person eats on a daily basis.
+A nutrition coach will first sit with a client and meticulously go through their diet.
+This is an in-depth look into what it is a person eats daily.

 And this can often be a difficult process and requires a nutrition coach to be fairly persuasive.
 Why?
 Well, people are often embarrassed to admit what they might eat.

-Great care is needed to show them that only by revealing the truth can they make the necessary changes in their lives.
+Great care is needed to show them that they can only make the necessary changes in their lives by revealing the truth.

 The next step involves establishing what it is the client wants to achieve from their lifestyle change.

-The most common is normally weight loss but it could include other health issues like lowering cholesterol levels, for example.
+The most common is normally weight loss, but it could include other health issues like lowering cholesterol levels.

 Last and certainly not least, a nutrition coach will motivate.
-It’s about far more than just the numbers of calories in versus calories out.
+It’s about far more than just the number of calories in versus calories out.

-Ultimately, its about creating a new healthy lifestyle as well as a positive outlook and mindset.
+Ultimately, it’s about creating a new healthy lifestyle, positive outlook, and mindset.

-It might seem like a personal trainer and a strength and conditioning coach might be similar, they are different in a number of ways.
+It might seem like a personal trainer and a strength and conditioning coach might be similar, but they are different in several ways.

-While it all has to do with fitness overall, a strength and conditioning coach is generally going to be working with athletes or someone looking to improve their overall performance when it comes to their chosen sport.
+While it all has to do with fitness overall, a strength and conditioning coach will generally work with athletes or someone looking to improve their overall performance when it comes to their chosen sport.

 Raising the athletic performance bar

-Without a doubt, most athletes will make use of a strength and conditioning coach to help them raise their overall performance.
+Undoubtedly, most athletes will use a strength and conditioning coach to help them improve their overall performance.
 But how do they achieve this?

-Well, a strength and conditioning coach will devise both individual and group programs, depending on who they are working with.
-These will often revolve around devising a program that improves an athlete’s overall strength, their power and in certain cases, their speed.
+Well, a strength and conditioning coach will devise individual and group programs, depending on who they work with.
+These will often revolve around devising a program that improves an athlete’s overall strength, power, and, in certain cases, their speed.

 And these programs change depending on whether the athlete is in season or not.

-If in season, the work of a strength and conditioning coach is more about keeping levels of fitness hight and the athlete in peak condition.
+If in season, the work of a strength and conditioning coach is more about keeping levels of fitness high and the athlete in peak condition.